igorski/bitmappery/README.md

 ### Rendering pipeline

-The `document-canvas.vue` maintains the creation of all layer-renderers, removing those that are invisible or occluded by higher layers.
+The `document-canvas.vue` maintains the creation of all layer renderers, removing those that are invisible or occluded by higher layers.
 All rendering happens through the usual zCanvas pipeline, where positioning and transforming (_scaling, mirroring and rotating_) of bitmap content is handled on the fly, along with the application of any compositing effects (_blending or opacity_).

 The `render-service.ts` only comes into play when more complex operations need to happen on the source content, f.i. because of a masking or effects application / filter operation.
 As these are costly computations, these are not performed on each render cycle but only when such a change happens after which the result is  cached for instant access.
 The cached version is keyed against the Layers (content/filter) properties during the render.
 Once these properties change, the cache is invalidated and a new rendering operation will be performed.

-Keep in mind that BitMappery is non-destructive, so operations such as tone and color adjustments are always applied onto the original source Bitmap.
-If the source Bitmap changes (e.g. content is cut from an Image layer or content is painted on a Graphic layer), the source is replaced and the filters will need to be re-applied to this new source.
+Keep in mind that BitMappery is non-destructive, so operations such as tone and color adjustments are always applied onto a scratch image using the original source bitmap.
+If the source bitmap changes (e.g. content is cut from an Image layer or new content is painted on a Graphic layer), the source is replaced and the filters will need to be re-applied to this new source.

 <details>
 <summary><b>Click to expand architecture diagrams</b></summary>